karim-20-maker/flink/README.md

   }
-  * we can run cross browser  by running Regression file using Testng
+  * we can run cross browser  by running Regression.xml file using Testng

    * we can run the Script from CMD using ==== >  mvn test -PRegression